FDA approved for more than 25 years

 Published 03/20/2021

-Currently, there’s no scientific proof that aloe vera can improve hair growth, though various vitamins, enzymes, antioxidants and chemical compounds in aloe may offer indirect hair growth benefits.
+Currently, there’s no scientific proof that aloe vera can improve hair growth.
+Having said that, various vitamins, enzymes, antioxidants, and chemical compounds in aloe may benefit hair health.

-Specifically, some research suggests that compounds like aloenin may encourage the growth phase of the hair growth cycle.
+Some research suggests that compounds like aloenin (found in aloe plants) may encourage hair follicle cells to stay in the growth phase of the hair growth cycle.
+Basically, it might stimulate hair growth or help it continue growing for a longer period.

 Regrow Hair